Optus gives ‘Yes’ Store the oomph: with gurus, apps and hubs galore.

 “The hubs demo products, help customers choose the products like the right operating system, and show them tips and tricks on how to get the most out of their products like use their mobile as a remote for their Fetch TV,” the spokesperson told Channel News.

-Optus did say it will be running the devices on 3G and its new LTE 4G high speed network but a spokesperson could not confirm if store will be kitted out with Wi-Fi or not, which is being installed in a number of well known retailers, of late.
+Optus did say it will be running the devices on 3G and its new LTE 4G high speed network but a spokesperson could not confirm if the stores will be kitted out with Wi-Fi or not, which is being installed in a number of well known retailers, of late.